bytebase/bytebase.com/content/docs/get-started/self-host.md

 ### [Deploy to Zeabur](/docs/get-started/install/deploy-to-zeabur/)

+## Upgrade from

+### Upgrade MINOR and PATCH version

+Just replace the version string and restart.
+Bytebase will self-upgrade automatically.

-## Upgrade from 1.x
+### Upgrade from 1.x

-If you are upgrading from 1.x, please first upgrade to 2.1.0 and then upgrade to the latest version.
+Please first upgrade to 2.1.0 and then upgrade to the latest version.